 The applicant must have successfully completed his/her first semester of college with a minimum GPA of 2.5 and will be continuing her/his education in the field of nursing, medicine or related health care at an accredited 2 year or 4 year College or University.

-The applicant should have an interest in gerontology, oncology and/or hospice and palliative care and be able to express that interest in an essay.||http://honeylakehospice.org/annual-scholarship.html|
+The applicant should have an interest in gerontology, oncology and/or hospice and palliative care and be able to express that interest in an essay.||honeylakehospice.org/annual-scholarship.html|

 |Science, Mathematics & Research for Transformation (SMART) Scholarship for Service Program||The SMART Scholarship for Service Program is open only to citizens of the United States.
 Persons who hold permanent resident status are not eligible.
 Proof of citizenship will be required.
 Students must be at least 18 years of age to be eligible.
 Applicants for undergraduate awards must be already enrolled in a U.S. college or university.
 Applicants must also be pursuing a degree in or closely related to a Science, Technology, Engineering & Mathematics (STEM) disciplines.
 Awardees must be eligible to receive and hold a security clearance.
 For a detailed list of eligible degree programs, details about the security clearance process & an application, please visit the program website.||www.asee.org/smart|

 |Society of American Military Engineers (SAME) College Scholarship Program||The Sacramento Post of the Society of American Military Engineers (SAME) awards scholarships annually to high school and college students who are studying engineering or related technical disciplines.
-Scholarships will vary from $1,000 to $4,000 for students in high school, junior college, and college students that are pursuing a degree in any engineering field or related technical sciences (including architecture, mathematics, physics, chemistry, geology, and earth sciences).
-Please note that biology, microbiology, and related natural sciences are no longer considered to be engineering-related majors.
+Scholarships will vary from $1,000 to $4,000 for students in high school, junior college, and college students that are pursuing a degree in any engineering field or related technical sciences (including architecture, mathematics, physics, geology, and earth sciences).
 Applications open in January and are due by mid March.||www.samesacramento.org/committees_scholarship.shtml|

-|Spencer Educational Foundation||A variety of Scholarships for Full-Time Undergraduate Students.
-While each scholarship has distinct eligibility requirements, students are required to complete one full-time application.
+|Spencer Educational Foundation||A variety of Scholarships for full time undergraduate students.
+While each scholarship has distinct eligibility requirements, students are required to complete one application.
+Application deadline January.
 The Education Committee of the Foundation will consider applicants who meet the following criteria: